KC: Chase M. Murphy Sentenced for Robbing

 KC Man, Chase M. Murphy Sentenced for Robbing Family, Business at Gunpoint

-A Kansas City, Missouri, man who was charged in two separate federal indictments has been sentenced in federal court for thKC Man, Chase M. Murphy Sentenced for Robbing Family, Business at Gunpointe armed robberies of a local business and a family in their residence.
+A Kansas City, Missouri, man who was charged in two separate federal indictments has been sentenced in federal court for the armed robberies of a local business and a family in their residence.

 Chase M. Murphy, 21, was sentenced by U.S. District Judge Greg Kays on Wednesday, June 22, to 12 years and three months in federal prison without parole.